WildRyc/gitbook-ipg/philosophy/defined-penalties.md

 #### Match Loss

 Match Loss penalties are severe and should be reserved only for when the integrity of the match has been compromised.
-Match losses can be applied both to a current match or a match that is yet to be played.
+Match losses can be applied either to a current match or a match that is yet to be played.
 A match loss issued during a match applies to the ongoing match, otherwise, if no match is currently being played, the match loss is applied to that player’s next match.